-The last remaining historic clubhouse on the campus interior, next to the Bell Tower, has been designated as the future home for alumni.
-As Belmont looks to the future and honors the past, alumni will now have a place to reunite with former classmates and professors and reminisce about college days.
-In addition to housing several staff offices, the Alumni House will be the hub for alumni activity on campus and will be the perfect place for hosting events and displaying historic memorabilia.
+The last remaining historic clubhouse on the campus interior, next to the Bell Tower, is the home for alumni.
+As Belmont looks to the future and honors the past, alumni now have a place to reunite with former classmates and professors and reminisce about college days.
+In addition to housing several staff offices, the Alumni House is the hub for alumni activity on campus and will be the perfect place for hosting events and displaying historic memorabilia.

 Barbara Massey Hall

 Barbara Massey Hall, originally known as Founders Hall, provides office space for the provost as well as faculty and staff for the Curb College of Entertainment and Music Business and the College of Business Administration.
 In addition, numerous convocation sessions and special events are held in spacious rooms on the building's first floor: the Neely Dining Room and the Black and White Dining Room.